siokas/laryr/README.md

   middleware: auth
 ```

-For the route groups you have more options to specify:
+For the route groups there are more available options to specify:

 ``` yml
   name: test